promlptco/FRA503-Deep-Reinforcement-Learning-for-Robotics/README.md

 - Sasish Kaewsing (6340500076)

 ## Goal
-Implement a multi-armed bandit framework from scratch, including ε-greedy and UCB algorithms, run systematic experiments on both Bernoulli and Gaussian environments, visualize performance, and determine convergence time.
+Implement a multi-armed bandit framework from scratch, including ε-greedy and UCB algorithms, run systematic experiments with multiple parameter values, visualize performance across all configurations, and analyze convergence behavior and cumulative regret.

 ---